ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    * the access token is still valid, upon its expiration.

-   Either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.
+In either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.

+In case of forced eviction, the KDC can explicitly inform the leaving node, by sending a request to the URI path specified upon joining the group, in the 'control_path' parameter of the Joining Request (see {{gid-post}}).

 # ACE Groupcomm Parameters {#params}